AMReX-Codes/amrex/CONTRIBUTING.md

 First, let us setup your local git repo.
 To make your own fork of the main (`upstream`) repository, press the fork button on the [AMReX Github page](https://github.com/AMReX-Codes/amrex).

----
-**NOTE**

-If you already had a fork of AMReX prior to 4/17/2020, we recommend deleting it and re-forking.
+> Note: If you already had a fork of AMReX prior to 4/17/2020, we recommend deleting it and re-forking.
-This is due to a history re-write on the main repository.
-Note that you will lose any branches on your fork that haven't been merged into main development yet.
+> This is due to a history re-write on the main repository.
+Note that you will lose any branches

----
+> on your fork that haven't been merged into main development yet.

 Then, clone your fork on your local computer.
 If you plan on doing a lot of amrex development, we recommend configuring your clone to use ssh access so you won't have to enter your Github